jiangmy97/jiangmy97.github.io/opening.md

 - Autonomous driving
     - SLAM
     - Sensor fusion

+For detailed information about Dr Jiang, please visit [this page](https://jiangmy97.github.io/).

 ***If you are interested or have interesting ideas, please send your CV to [m.y.jiang [AT] polyu.edu.hk](mailto:m.y.jiang@polyu.edu.hk).
 Thanks!***